php-fig/fig-standards/proposed/http-handlers/request-handlers-meta.md

 - Create and return a response without passing the request to the request handler, thereby handling the request itself.

-It is expected that a middleware dispatching system will use the request handler to delegate response creation to the next available middleware.
-The last middleware would then act as a domain gateway to execute application code.
+When delegating from one middleware to the next in a sequence, a dispatching system should use an intermediary request handler as a way to link middleware together.
+The final or innermost middleware will act as a gateway to application code and generate a response from its results; alternately, the middleware may delegate this responsibility to a _request handler_.

 #### Why doesn't middleware use `__invoke`?